grantal/arcade/README.md

 ## Running the arcade

 Right now, I have it set up so that the arcade runs on ravioli at port 5888.
-So if you log on to ravioli and do `go run arcade.go ravioli 5888` it should work fine.
-If you want to run it somewhere else, change the `ArcadeHostName` and `ArcadePort` variables in `aconn/connect.go`
+So if you log on to ravioli and do `go run arcade.go ravioli 5888` the servers and clients should be able to connect fine.
+If you want to run it somewhere else, change the `ArcadeHostName` and `ArcadePort` variables in `aconn/connect.go` in order for the clients and game serivces to be able to find the arcade.

 ## Description of Game